michaelSkaro/sparce/README.md

 '''

-from sparce.sparce import sparce as fs import pandas as pd from sklearn.preprocessing import OrdinalEncoder
+from sparce.feature_selection import feature_selection as fs
+import pandas as pd
+from sklearn.preprocessing import OrdinalEncoder